Orthorexia

 “They were tiny steps,” says Shu, “but even something as small as ‘I ate a banana past 3pm AND an apple today’ was a HUGE achievement in my eyes.”

 It can be tough admitting you may have a problem and then seeking help, but it’s the bravest thing you can do.
 “Be patient with yourself,” says Shu.
 Reaching out is a huge first step, and you can always do it anonymously if you don’t feel comfortable speaking to friends or family.
-As well as speaking to your GP, charities such as Beat and The Recover Clinic are also great, supportive places to get help.
+If you’re worried about your eating habits, as well as speaking to your GP, you can reach out to the friendly team at The Mix for support, we have a crisis messenger service, one to one chat and a free helpline on 0808 808 4994.
+Charities such as Beat and The Recover Clinic are also great, supportive places to get help.

 Next Steps